Follow Italianism

 Next comes Turin, which ranks 24th in Europe.
 The Piedmontese city stood out for the improvement of its so-called “school streets”, where vehicle traffic is restricted during school start and end times.

-Firenze, or Florence, is in fourth place on the national scene and in 29th position on the continent.
-Roma closes the Italian list, appearing in 32nd place in the general classification.
+Florence, or Firenze, is in fourth place nationally and 29th on the continent.
+Rome closes the Italian list, appearing in 32nd place overall.

 Paris leads the European ranking